holoviz/param/doc/upgrade_guide.md

 These are just two of the most common cases where inheritance changes can affect your code, but there are many other cases, affecting any attribute where `None` is a legal value.
 The new behavior should be much more predictable and intuitive, avoiding subtle cases where your code would previously have behaved inappropriately without necessarily having any obvious error.
 Fixing this was already enough to be worth the major bump to Param 2.0!

 Because of all our work on making sure that Parameter attributes are properly inherited, we've realized that you can now more easily end up with a Parameter whose state, i.e. the combination of all of its attribute values, is invalid according to the Parameter declarations.
 Therefore, once class inheritance has completed as your classes get defined, we have added validation that the Parameter's *default* value is an allowed value.
-For now Param 2.0 is only emitting a warning when it fails, to avoid breaking your code on imports!
+For now Param 2.0 is only emitting a warning when this validation fails, to avoid breaking your code on imports!
 If you do see these warnings, you should address them immediately by adding a legal default value or by relaxing one of the declared constraints on the value, because the warnings indicate a Parameter is in an invalid state:

 ```python
 class A(param.Parameterized):